operativa-dev/verse/packages/verse-postgres/README.md

 Verse is a modern, fast, object/relational mapper for TypeScript inspired by Entity Framework Core.
 It features LINQ-style querying, unit of work updates, and a powerful convention-based mapping system.
 It supports SQLite, Postgres, MySQL, SQL Server and Oracle databases.

 `verse-postgres` is the driver package for Verse that provides support for PostgreSQL databases.
+It must be used in combination with the core `verse` [package](https://www.npmjs.com/package/@operativa/verse).

 The Getting Started guide is available at [getting started](https://verse.operativa.dev/docs/ref/Tutorials/getting-started).

-The core Verse package is available on [npm](https://www.npmjs.com/package/@operativa/verse).

 Reference and API documentation is available at [verse docs](https://operativa-dev.github.io/verse).